Javadyakuza/TIP3-Docs/Deployments/Internal/Transfer.md

   const transferAmount: number = 100 * 10 ** decimals;

   /*
-    Transfer with the deployment of a wallet for the recipient account.
+    Transfer with deployment of a wallet for the recipient account.

     Don't pay attention to notify and payload yet, we'll get back to them.
   */